Frequently asked question (FAQ)

 doublezero disconnect

-… if you expect to reconnect after DoubleZero is repaired, you can simply topdoublezerod
+… if you expect to reconnect after DoubleZero is repaired, you can simply stopdoublezerod

 usingsystemctl stop doublezerod

+.
 In either case you need to restart the validator process and bind to a new IP address that you wish to use.
-This is because none of the existing Solana validators client have multi-homing awareness but we’re working with both Anza and Firedancer to add this support. - We intend to provide docs for the failover process for each validator client stack which can be integrated into your ops processes
+This is because none of the existing Solana validator client implementations have multi-homing awareness but both Agave and Firedancer maintaining teams are working to add this support. - We intend to provide docs for the failover process for each validator client stack which can be integrated into your ops processes

 Will I run the same validator client as I am running now?

 - Yes.
-You can use the same client, DZ doesn’t interfere with the Solana code.
-Once we enable the FPGAs in testnet, DZ’s dedupe and sigverify process will happen at the edge of the network before you process the packets.
+You can use the same client as DoubleZero doesn’t interfere with the Solana code.
+Once the FPGAs are enabled, DZ’s dedupe and sigverify process will happen at the edge of the network before your validator client receives the packets for processing.

-Will I need to run sigverify again once I receive the deduped transaction traffic from DZ?
+Will I need to run sigverify again once I receive the deduped transaction traffic from DoubleZero?

 Does DoubleZero introduce any new attack vectors?